 How does infertility affect your life and health?

 It’s easy to underestimate how difficult dealing with infertility is until you experience it yourself.

 It can leave you questioning everything ‒ from your confidence and your body to your relationship and your friendships.

-And although the causes of infertility vary (and sometimes aren’t even known!), the emotions are usually the same: sadness, anger, shock, and feeling like you’ve lost control of what you wanted your life to look like.
+And although the causes of infertility vary (and sometimes aren’t even known), the emotions of infertility are usually the same: sadness, anger, shock, and feeling like you’ve lost control of what you wanted your life to look like.

-The strain infertility can put on your relationship is undeniable too.
+The strain being childless not by choice can put on your relationship is undeniable too.

 Trying for a baby is emotional anyway, but not being able to when that’s all you can even think about is devastating.

-You might feel resentful, angry, and it could well push you to your limits as a couple.
+You might feel resentful, angry, and things like infertility anger, and infertility grief could well push you to your limits as a couple.